formulahendry/vscode-dotnet-test-explorer/README.md

 ## Prerequisites

 * [.NET Core](https://www.microsoft.com/net/core) is installed
-* NUnit and MsTest requires a dotnet [sdk](https://www.microsoft.com/net/download) version of >= 2.2.104 and running dotnet tooling in english (see [#77](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/77) for details).
+* NUnit and MSTest requires a dotnet [sdk](https://www.microsoft.com/net/download) version of >= 2.2.104 and running dotnet tooling in English (see [#77](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/77) for details).

 ## New in 0.7

 * A first implementation of debugging test.
 You can right click the test and select debug.
 Consider this one an early beta and please give feedback.
-* We set the cli language to english before executing our commands (requieres dotnet sdk version >= 2.2.104).
+* We set the cli language to English before executing our commands (requires dotnet sdk version >= 2.2.104).

 ## Usage